BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 do shuffle *behavior/scenario*, ...
 -----------------------------------
-Like :sampref:`do choose` above, except that when the chosen sub-behavior/scenario completes, a different one whose preconditions are satisfied is chosen to run next, and this repeats until all the sub-behaviors/scenarios have run once.
+Like :keyword:`do choose` above, except that when the chosen sub-behavior/scenario completes, a different one whose preconditions are satisfied is chosen to run next, and this repeats until all the sub-behaviors/scenarios have run once.
 If at any point there is no available choice to run (i.e. we have a deadlock), the simulation is rejected.

 This statement also allows the more general form :samp:`do shuffle \\{ {behavior/scenario}: {weight}, {...} \}`, giving weights for each choice (which need not add up to 1).